The CMA is investigating the anticipated acquisition by Just Eat.co.uk Limited of Hungryhouse Holdings Limited.

 Date of referral: 19.5.17

-Next milestone: Provisional findings due late August/September 2017.
+Next milestone: Final report due mid/late November 2017.

 The publication of the evidence of any party on the CMA’s webpages does not indicate in any way endorsement by the CMA of the views expressed in the evidence or acceptance of that evidence.
 Publication in this way is designed to assist public understanding of the issues.